shogu7/mezame-frontend/README.md

 ---

 ## Features
-- Track progression : .
+- Track progression : You can assign a status to each manhwa wiwch will be save directly in your collection
-- Status management for Manhwa: Finished / Dropped / Neutral.
-- DataBase : .
+- DataBase : User can register and access to their collection anytimes
-- Community  : possibilité d’ajouter un titre absent.
+- Community : .
 - Notes : .
-- Publics profil : share your lasted manhwa.
+- Publics profile : Your profile will show each manhwa you’ve assigned a status to.
 - Admin panel : Manage user, permissions, new Manhwa from community, ect... (only for admin).

 ---

 ## Tech stack

-### Frontend
+**Frontend**
 - React
 - Axios
 - React Router

-### Backend
+- JavaScript, HTML, CSS
+- Material ui

+**Backend**
 - Node.js
 - Express
 - MySQL
-- JWT
+- JWT (JSON Web Tokens)
 - bcrypt
+- Cloudinary